aws/amazon-chime-sdk-js/.github/ISSUE_TEMPLATE/community-request-template.md

 # Community Note
 * Please vote for this issue by adding a 👍 reaction to the issue.
 This will help the community and maintainers from the Amazon Chime SDK team to prioritize this request
 * Please do not leave "+1" or "me too" comments, they generate extra noise for issue followers and do not help prioritize the request
+* Please go through the existing [issues](https://github.com/aws/amazon-chime-sdk-js/issues) to see if your request has already been recommended
 * Please do not use this template for bugs or support.
 Each individual repository have a PR template, documentation and resources for troubleshooting (https://github.com/aws/amazon-chime-sdk-js#troubleshooting-and-support).
 * If you are interested in working on this issue or have submitted a pull request, please leave a comment.